Brye (musician): Early life

 Brye was born in Glen Ellyn, Illinois, a suburb of Chicago, alongside her sister and two brothers.
 Growing up in a musical family, Brye developed an interest in music at early age.
 She began performing in local theater productions at the age of seven and was posting covers of popular songs on YouTube as a teenager.

 Career

 2019–2020: Early Career

 Brye began her music career in 2019 with her debut single, "Million Songs," which explored themes of emotional vulnerability and love.
 In 2020, her single "LEMONS" gained significant attention.

 2022: Debut EP Dream Girl

 On June 17, 2022, Brye released her debut EP, Dream Girl, a collection of tracks which focus on adolescence, self-discovery, and emotional growth.

 2023–2024: RECOVER and Continued Growth

 In 2023, Brye released her second album, RECOVER, a nine-track project addressing mental health, societal expectations, and resilience.
 The album featured tracks such as "NOTHING!" (confronting online body shaming), "Jenna" (a duet with Addison Grace about queer love), and "Direct Message" (inspired by body dysmorphia).
 A deluxe edition of RECOVER was released in 2024.

+2026: Cycle Breaker

+On July 5th, Brye released her first full length album titled Cycle Breaker.